GradySimon/neural-network-building-blocks/index.md

 **Useful for:** processing sequences with long-distance dependencies

-## Non-linearities
+## Nonlinearities
+{: .section-header}

-Non-linearities are critical to the expressive power of neural networks - they allow networks to represent non-linear functions.
-A neural network layer typically applies some linear transformation to its input and then passes the transformed values through an element-wise non-linearity to yield its final output, often called an activation.
+Nonlinearities are critical to the expressive power of neural networks - they allow networks to represent nonlinear functions.
+A neural network layer typically applies some linear transformation to its input and then passes the transformed values through an element-wise nonlinearity to yield its final output, often called an activation.

 ### Sigmoid
+{: .section-header}

-A fully differentiable non-linearity that produces activations between 0 and 1.
+A fully differentiable nonlinearity that produces activations between 0 and 1.

 The sigmoid function and the hyperbolic tangent are related by a simple identity.
 The general guidance is to use the hyperbolic tangent instead of the signmoid except when one specifically needs activations between 0 and 1.
 See [jpmuc's answer at Cross Validated](http://stats.stackexchange.com/a/101563) for more details.